-The preparations have been done, and the panels have been printed - now we are in the process of physically installing our next exhibit - "50th Anniversary of the Tall Timber Classic Races at Sugarloaf".
-This museum will be open December 21 - 23rd from 10am to 3:30pm, closed 12/24 & 12/25, then reopening on December 26th and stay open through the next week.
-If you would like to make a reservation to visit the new exhibit - please contact the museum at: 207-265-2023.
+The "50th Anniversary of the Tall Timber Classic Races at Sugarloaf" is open. the exhibit celebrates the athletes, organizers, volunteers and race officials that put Sugarloaf on the map as a "World Class" venue for ski racing.
+Sugarloaf welcomed competitors from many nations, teams, race officials press spectators and national TV audiences.
+See it for yourself Monday through Friday from 10 am to 3 pm or view on-line by clicking here.
 In accordance to the current Maine CDC guidelines, all visitors must wear a mask, practice social distancing and we can only allow 5 non-related persons in the museum at one time.
 The staff will be wearing masks, and will be sanitizing the museum in between visitors.
 We have a sanitization station set up in the entrance and disposable masks for your protection.

 You can be a hero of Maine's rich skiing history by renewing or becoming a member of the Maine Ski and Snowboard Museum.
 Benefits of becoming a member include receiving our newly designed bi-annual Snow Trail magazine, special invitations to events happening across the state of Maine, a 10% discount on all online purchases, and updates on new exhibits both in the Kingfield Museum as well as our permanent satellite exhibit in the Robinson House of the Bethel Historical Society.
 To renew online, click on the button below which will take you to our membership page.

-Help us support our ski and snowboard mission: “To preserve and publicize the business of skiing in Maine, while celebrating Maine’s ski history and heritage”
+Help us support our ski and snowboard mission: “To preserve, celebrate and share Maine’s skiing and snowboarding history and heritage”

 256 Main Street, Kingfield, Maine